 “Straight up incredible.
 Even as someone who was less than familiar with agriculture and has never spent time on a farm, I found it incredibly valuable.
 Bill is a remarkable teacher, probably one of the most gifted teachers I’ve ever come across.
 I had no idea how impactful that would be in my selection of a permaculture course.
 He helps you understand the full picture at a micro and macro level… at both a logical and emotional level.
 He ensures everyone follows along, he’s funny, he’s passionate, he’s engaging.
-I never thought 10 hours a day in class would be so easy.
+I did not want the course to end.
 I wish this course were mandatory for everyone as a citizen of the world.
 I understand the world around me differently for this course and highly recommend it for all.”

 Katlin (33) – Business Owner (100 employees)